 Israel-born Einat Dan is a multiple award-winning make-up artist working globally in fashion, beauty and body painting.
 Her clients have included Jean Paul Gaultier, Tommy Hilfiger, Valentino, Fendi, Vivienne Westwood and others, and she has worked on fashion shows worldwide.
 Her work has appeared in Vogue, Elle, Posh

 and other publications.
 Dan has a passion for creating fashion films—as writer, director, producer and make-up artist.
 She teaches international master classes and workshops for professional make-up artists.
 In 2012, she created her line of beauty brushes, M.i.A by Einat Dan.

 Emily Clayton is a talented make-up artist who also goes by the name of Vanity Venom.
-Clayton won the 2015 NYX U.K. and Ireland FACE (Fine Artistry of Cosmetics Elites) Awards, and in 2017, she moved to Dubai to become the head make-up artist for Cirque Le Soir.
+Clayton won the 2015 NYX U.K. and Ireland FACE (Fine Artistry of Cosmetics Elites) Awards, and from 2017 to 2018, she was the head make-up artist for Cirque le Soir in Dubai.
 Recently she collaborated with Jean Paul Gaultier on a feature for Elle Middle East

 Eva von Bahr